www.met.ie display issues - blank map / hourly forecast won't change / clear browser cache

 As mentioned above, the radar does not detect low lying precipitation such as drizzle, this is due to a number of reasons – primarily because radar antenna point upwards and may miss low level precipitation occurring under its detection area; also distance from the radar and topographical features can limit and hinder the precipitation it detects.

 Rainfall radar systems are subject to frequent maintenance checks, individual units are powered off during these times, this will affect and reduce the radar images in that surrounding area.
-Maintenance notices are often posted on the Met Éireann Twitter page as soon as we are informed.
+Maintenance notices are posted on a banner on www.met.ie, the Met Éireann app and on our Twitter page to inform the public about the outage.

 Miscellaneous rainfall images may appear on the radar map from time to time, examples are below: